How to Recover Data from Old Hard Drive?

 Once installed, only boot from your existing operating system.
 Do not attempt to boot from the old drive.

-After connecting the hard drive, you can now safely and easily recover data using the following methods.
+After connecting the hard drive, you can now safely and easily recover deleted or lost data on Windows using the following methods.

 Method 1.
 RecoveryFox AI 🔥